junxit/us-congress-bills-111/bill.md

   >       - **(i)** security latches; and
   >       - **(ii)** time-sensitive key technology.
   >     - **(D)** The vessel shall integrate technology that can be used for capturing images of passengers or detecting passengers who have fallen overboard, to the extent that such technology is available.
-  >     - **(E)** The vessel shall be equipped with a sufficient number of operable acoustic hailing or other such warning devices to provide communication capability around the entire vessel when operating in high risk areas (as defined by the United States Coast Guard).
+  >     - **(E)** The vessel shall be equipped with a sufficient number of operable acoustic hailing or other such warning devices to provide communication capability around the entire vessel when operating in high risk areas (as defined by the Coast Guard).
-  >   - **(2)** *Fire safety codes* In administering the requirements of paragraph (1)(C), the Secretary shall take into consideration fire safety and other applicable emergency requirements established by the U.S. Coast Guard and under international law, as appropriate.
+  >   - **(2)** *Fire safety codes* In administering the requirements of paragraph (1)(C), the Secretary shall take into consideration fire safety and other applicable emergency requirements established by the Coast Guard and under international law, as appropriate.
   >   - **(3)** *Effective date*
   >     - **(A)** *In general* Except as provided in subparagraph (B), the requirements of paragraph (1) shall take effect 18 months after the date of enactment of the Cruise Vessel Security and Safety Act of 2009.
   >     - **(B)** *Latch and key requirements* The requirements of paragraph (1)(C) take effect on the date of enactment of the Cruise Vessel Security and Safety Act of 2009.